scrabbletank/farhome-rules/rulesdoc.md

 This weapon is used with unarmed attacks.
 Unarmed weapons require both hands and cannot be used with a shield.
 Unarmed weapons count as dual wielding for offhand attacks.

 ### Armor
 There are 3 types of armor: light, medium, and heavy.
 There is no proficiency required to wear armor, but different armors give different penalties.
-Medium armor adds a bad die to all Dexterity saves, stealth checks, and spellcasting rolls.
-Heavy armor adds a terrible die to all Dexterity saves, stealth checks, and spellcasting rolls.
+Medium armor adds a bad die to all Dexterity saves, stealth challenge, and spellcasting rolls.
+Heavy armor adds a terrible die to all Dexterity saves, stealth challenges, and spellcasting rolls.

 If you do not meet the Strength requirement for wearing your armor you add 1 terrible die to all attacks, maneuvers, attribute saves and spellcasting rolls.